miqdadv/amazonclone/README.md

 # amazonclone
-Created a landing page of amazon
+Created a landing page of amazon using HTML and CSS